JasonBock/Rocks/docs/notes/Creating a Custom Expectations Object to Simplify Generated Code.md

 If explicit interface implementation is needed, that would be done on the `Expectations<>` class as well...kind of like what it's currently done, something like `FooForIInterfaceA`.
 Not quite sure right now.

-Actually, I thought of something last night.
-If explicit interface implementation is needed, I'd create a "wrapper" class, maybe deriving from the gen'd class:
+Another thought...if explicit interface implementation is needed, I'd create a "wrapper" class, maybe deriving from the gen'd class:

 ```csharp
 public interface IAmExplicit